vitessio/website/content/en/docs/19.0/reference/compatibility/mysql-compatibility.md

 A similar effect can be achieved by using a database name like `mykeyspace:-80@rdonly` in your MySQL application client connection string.

+### Common Table Expressions
+Vitess supports Non-recursive CTEs with the limitation that CTE aliases cannot be the same as a base table used in the CTE.
+Currently, Vitess does not have support for recursive CTEs.

-### Window Functions and CTEs
+### Window Functions

-Vitess does not yet support Window Functions or Common Table Expressions.
+Vitess does not yet support Window Functions.

 ### Killing running queries